Academics: Requirements, Expectations, and Policies

 - Students receiving Veteran’s benefits should consult their Veteran’s Benefits Certifying Official to understand how this change in their enrollment status may affect their future aid.

 Please be advised that the date of filing the Withdrawal from the University form is considered as the date of withdrawal from the class(es) and the University.
+However, for Federal Title IV funding considerations, the effective withdrawal date is the last day of attendance.

 Ceasing to attend classes does not constitute a withdrawal from the University; students must officially withdraw by filling out the Withdrawal from the University eForm.
 Ceasing to attend without officially withdrawing will result in the student receiving grades for all coursework, possibly failing grades.
 A “W” designation will only be assigned to coursework upon official withdrawal from the University.